Dorsal Collapse in Killer Whales

 One will take into account, however, that some findings have stated to find wild orcas with twisted, gnarled, wavy, and even bent dorsal fins.
 However, looking at photos provided by GlobalAnimal, there is a difference in the way twisted and wavy fins look from the bent fins of captive killer whales.
-They also mention that the collapsed dorsal fins in wild orcas are usually from aggressive behavior in males that results in injured dorsal fins; causing most of the deformities mentioned above4.
+They also mention that the collapsed dorsal fins in wild orcas are usually from aggressive behavior in males that results in injured dorsal fins; causing most of the deformities mentioned above.
 Eric Hoyt, the author of ORCA: The Whale Called Killer, commented that age was a factor in the wavy dorsal fins.
 The larger the orca, the larger the dorsal fin.
 Once it reaches a peak point, the fin begins to get a wavy shape simply from not being able to support the fin as well as it had before.

 The Problem With SeaWorld

 But where the real controversy is stirred up is when SeaWorld begins making bold claims and spits out twisted information.
 Dr. Ingrid Visser, a marine mammal scientist who spent time researching the reasons behind collapsed dorsal fins in wild orcas, had found that twenty-three percent of wild orcas found only near British Columbia had collapsed dorsal fins.
 SeaWorld is being accused now, of distorting the information provided by Dr. Ingrid Visser, allegedly using only half of the data to convince the public that collapsed dorsal fins are natural in killer whales.
 When in actuality, according to Dr. Jeffrey Ventre, a former SeaWorld trainer, less than one percent of wild orcas in totality have collapsed dorsal fins.5